-New Testament prophecy is a forthtelling (not a foretelling necessarily) of Scripture truths kept strictly within the framework of the Bible.
+New Testament prophecy is a forthtelling (not necessarily a foretelling) of scriptural truths kept strictly within the framework of the Bible.
 It is simply speaking under the unction and anointing of the Holy Ghost without premeditation.
 It is similar to speaking in tongues with this difference-prophecy is spoken in the vernacular.
 Every New Testament preacher who preaches under Holy Ghost anointing is a New Testament prophet.

 The meaning of an apostle was literally, one sent forth.
-There were the original twelve apostles of the Lamb whose qualifications are listed in Acts 1 having been with Jesus throughout His ministry and a witness of His resurrection.
+There were the original twelve apostles of the Lamb, whose qualifications are listed in Acts 1, who had been with Jesus throughout His ministry and had witnessed His resurrection.
 However, there were other apostles listed in the Scriptures: